Leslie de Barra: After the Rising

 By 1918 de Barra represented West Cork in the Cumann na mBan convention and became a member of the executive committee.
 She left her teaching career to focus fully on the organisation required by the republican movement in 1918.
 She travelled the country by train and by bicycle to get women to join the local branches of the Cumann and take part in the activities needed by the movement.
+She was tasked by the IRA's GHQ to set up specific lines of communication between Dublin and the Provincial commands.
 Within the year the organisation had grown from 17 to over 600 branches.
 She was Director of the organisation during the period up to the end of the war.

 De Barra married Tom Barry on 22 August 1921, in Cork during the Truce period in the lead up to the Anglo-Irish Treaty.
 At the wedding were men who later ended up on opposite sides.
 Both Éamon de Valera and Michael Collins were guests.
 Her husband was staunchly Anti-Treaty even though he had been friends with Collins.
 Although her husband was a staunch republican and a major figure in the Irish War of Independence and the Irish Civil War, while she was serving in the GPO in Dublin during the rising he was in Mesopotamia serving the British Army in the First World War.